code-423n4/2022-10-zksync/README.md

 - `proveBlocks` - validate zk-proof.
 - `executeBlocks` - finalize the state, marking L1 -> L2 communication processing, and saving Merkle tree with L2 logs.

-When a block is committed, we process an L2 -> L1 logs.
+When a block is committed, we process L2 -> L1 logs.
 The information we are checking is related to L2 and is not included in the scope of this contest.
 Here are the invariants that are expected there:

 - The only one L2 -> L1 log from the `L2_SYSTEM_CONTEXT_ADDRESS`, with the `key == l2BlockTimestamp` and `value == l2BlockHash`.
 - Several (or none) logs from the `L2_KNOWN_CODE_STORAGE_ADDRESS` with the `key == bytecodeHash`, where bytecode is marked as a known factory dependency.
 - Several (or none) logs from the `L2_BOOTLOADER_ADDRESS` with the `key == canonicalTxHash` where `canonicalTxHash` is a hash of processed L1 -> L2 transaction.
 - Several (of none) logs from the `L2_TO_L1_MESSENGER` with the `key == hashedMessage` where `hashedMessage` is a hash of an arbitrary-length message that is sent from L2
 - Several (or none) logs from other addresses with arbitrary parameters.